surparallel/pelagia/README.md

 After decompression, enter the msvcs directory and open pelagia.sln for compilation.

-## Using Pelagia as a control and Dao framework on the client
+## Using Pelagia as a Control and Dao framework on the client

+Pelagia is data and logic management tool for clients.
+By separating view and control, software complexity is reduced, development efficiency and view performance are improved.

 <a href="https://surparallel.org"><img src="https://github.com/surparallel/pelagia_websit/blob/master/img/view_control_dao.jpg"></a>